goldberl/calico-lemons/src/content/posts/welcome-to-calico-lemons.md

 As for lemons, I feel my life has a lemon motif to it.
 'Leah' and 'lemon' start with the same two letters, lemonade is my favorite drink by far, I like lemon flavored candy, and my username for most sites include either 'cat' or 'lemon.'
 On my college graduation cap, I decorated it with the quote "When life gives you lemons, make lemonade."

-Thus the blog name was born.
+Thus through combining two things I love, the blog name was born.
 Thanks for checking out Calico Lemons, and happy reading!

 ***End.***